rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--entryFileNames <pattern>`<br>
 Default: `"[name].js"`

-The pattern to use for chunks created from entry points.
-Pattern supports the following placeholders:
+The pattern to use for chunks created from entry points, or a function that is called per entry chunk to return such a pattern.
+Patterns support the following placeholders:
 * `[format]`: The rendering format defined in the output options, e.g. `es` or `cjs`.
 * `[hash]`: A hash based on the content of the entry point and the content of all its dependencies.
 * `[name]`: The file name (without extension) of the entry point, unless the object form of input was used to define a different name.